 Figure 2.
-A tree balances canopy growth with root growth with the levels of auxins and gibberellins.
+Tree balance canopy growth with root growth by concentrations of auxins and gibberellins.

 Figure 3.
 Left: A heading cut releases apical dominance and the branch becomes denser as the lateral buds begin to grow.
 Right: A thinning cut removes a branch back at a branch union (crotch), opening the plant for better light penetration.
 Thinning cuts promote an open growth habit by redirecting sugars to the terminal shoots.